 - Each student carries a 'Points Passport' in their diary which is presented to their teacher when they are awarded positive points.
-Teachers will record and sign against these points on the card. - Merit certificates and completed passports are collected and recorded by the Assistant Year Adviser.
+Teachers will record and sign against these points on the card. - Teachers may also award points on Millennium called Quick Merits. - Merit certificates and completed passports are collected and recorded by the Assistant Year Adviser.
 It is the students' responsibility to submit these merit certificates and completed passports to their Assistant Year Adviser and have them counted by any relevant cut off dates for Rewards Days. - Merit certificates do not carry over to the following term.
 They are only valid for the current term. - Incomplete passports do carry over to the following year. - Students on positive levels will have their names printed and displayed on their Year Adviser's noticeboard.